VikiPotapova/BankProject/README.md

 ### 2. How to be sure that the file with transfers goes once and return correct sum?

-There is a method that moveS parsed files to the archive.
+There is a method that moves parsed files to the archive.
 So they can be used only one time.

 ### 3. What happened in case of wrong format or empty files?